moebiussurfing/ofxStepSequencer/README.md

 # ofxStepSequencer

-openFrameworks addon basic bang step-sequencer manager with tap tempo, internal clock and external MIDI sync with pattern presets manager.
+openFrameworks addon as a basic (bang) step-sequencer manager.
+Includes tap tempo, internal clock and external MIDI sync with pattern presets manager.
 Mainly based on ofxSequencer from @genekogan, ofxMidi from @danomatika and ofxDawMetro from @castovoid among others.